 Nonalcoholic Fatty Liver Disease

-- Primary NAFLD: common term for typical NAFLD associated with central obesity and/or type 2 diabetes (T2DM) or insulin resistance (IR), without another specific etiology.
+- Primary NAFLD: common term for typical NAFLD associated with obesity and/or type 2 diabetes (T2DM) or insulin resistance (IR), without another specific etiology.

-- Secondary NAFLD: used to defined as NAFLD in the absence of insulin resistance and associated with other causes such as: polycystic ovary syndrome, hypothyroidism, hypogonadism, hypopituitarism, medication use (glucocorticoids, tamoxifen, amiodarone, HAART, diltiazem), disorders of lipid metabolism (abetalipoproteinemia, lipodystrophy, Weber-Christian syndrome, Andersen’s disease), total parenteral nutrition and jejunoileal bypass surgery.
+- Secondary NAFLD: defined as NAFLD in the absence of insulin resistance and associated with other causes such as: polycystic ovary syndrome, hypothyroidism, hypogonadism, hypopituitarism, medication use (glucocorticoids, tamoxifen, amiodarone, HAART, diltiazem), disorders of lipid metabolism (abetalipoproteinemia, lipodystrophy, Weber-Christian syndrome, Andersen’s disease), total parenteral nutrition and jejunoileal bypass surgery.
 Many cases of "secondary" NAFLD likely represent an exacerbation of often unrecognized "primary" NAFLD.

 - Nonalcoholic steatohepatitis (NASH): the more severe form of NAFLD characterized by inflammation, hepatocyte injury (ballooned hepatocytes), with or without fibrosis.
 It can progress to cirrhosis and possibly liver cancer.

 - NASH cirrhosis: the presence of cirrhosis with current or previous evidence of steatosis or NASH.

 - Cryptogenic cirrhosis: presence of cirrhosis with no obvious etiology; however, frequently this is attributed to NAFLD, especially if there is a history of diabetes and obesity.

 There's more to see -- the rest of this topic is available only to subscribers.